Velocidex/velociraptor-docs/content/artifact_references/pages/windows.system.hostsfile.md

 Parses the Windows Hostsfile.

-Regex searching for Hostname and resolutin is enabled over output.
+Regex searching for Hostname and resolution is enabled over output.
-NOTE: For Hostname search is on the hostfile line and regex ^ or $ is not reccomended.
+NOTE: For Hostname search is on the hostfile line and regex ^ or $ is not recommended.

 <pre><code class="language-yaml">